koftikes/symfony-adminlte-bundle/README.md

             admin_lte_skin: "%app.skin%"

 AdminLTE skins are: skin-blue (default for this bundle), skin-blue-light, skin-yellow, skin-yellow-light, skin-green, skin-green-light, skin-purple, skin-purple-light, skin-red, skin-red-light, skin-black and skin-black-light.
-If you want to know more then go ahead and check docs for AdminLTE [here][1].
+If you want to know more about theme then go ahead and check [docs for AdminLTE][1].

 There are a few values you could change for sure without need to touch anything at bundle, just take a look under `Resources/views`.